 Why study medicine in Poland?

 Studying medicine in Poland will earn you a degree which is in compliance with the Polish and EU standards of teaching, the US Department of Education (Stafford Loan Program) and the Medical Board in the USA.
 Graduates from the English medical program in Poland are eligible to apply for residency and post graduate training programs at the universities.
-Graduates of the English medical program can also apply for teaching rolls at hospitals in various countries that include the USA, Canada, Australia, South Africa, Nigeria, Israel, England, Ireland, Norway, Sweden, and Poland.
+Graduates of the English medical program can also apply for teaching roles at hospitals in various countries that include the USA, Canada, Australia, South Africa, Nigeria, Israel, England, Ireland, Norway, Sweden, and Poland.

 English medical degree courses